Tremors and horocycle dynamics on the moduli space of translation surfaces: Basics

 \subsection{An atlas of charts on $\HHm$}

-\name{subsec: atlas of charts} Let $\HHm = \HHm(\mathbf{r})$ (respectively $\HH = \HH(\mathbf{r})$) denote the collection of marked translation surfaces (respectively, translation equivalence classes of translation surfaces) of a fixed type $\mathbf{r}$.
+\name{subsec: atlas of charts} Let $\HHm = \HHm(\mathbf{r})$ denote the collection of equivalence classes of marked translation surfaces of a fixed type $\mathbf{r}$.
+Let $\HH = \HH(\mathbf{r})$ denote the collection of translation equivalence classes of translation surfaces.
 We will use the developing map defined above to equip these sets with a topology, via a local coordinate system which is referred to as {\em period coordinates}.

+We caution the reader that different variants of these definitions can be found in the literature, and they might not be equivalent to our definitions, specifically as regards the question of whether or not points of $\Sigma$ are labelled.
+Our terminology and notation follows \cite{eigenform}, but we introduce some additional notation related to comparison maps, which will be useful in \S \ref{subsec: polygonal tremors} and \S \ref{sec: TCH}.
+Readers who are familiar with these notions may choose to skip this subsection.

 A \emph{geodesic triangulation} of a translation surface is a decomposition of the surface into triangles whose sides are saddle connections, and whose vertices are singular points, which need not be distinct.
 The existence of a geodesic triangulation of any translation surface is proved in \cite[\S 4]{MS}.
 Let $\varphi:(S,\Sigma)\to (M,\Sigma)$ be a marking map, let $\til q$ be the corresponding marked translation surface, and let $\tau$ denote the pullback of a geodesic triangulation with vertices in $\Sigma$, from $(M,\Sigma)$ to $(S,\Sigma)$.
 The cohomology class $\hol_{\til q}$ assigns coordinates in $\R^2$ to edges of the triangulation and thus can be thought of as giving a map from the triangles of $\tau$ to triangles in $\R^2$ (well-defined up to translation), and so each triangle in $\tau$ has a Euclidean structure coming from $M$.
 Let $U_\tau$ be the collection of all cohomology classes which map each triangle of $\tau$ into a positively oriented non-degenerate triangle in $\R^2$.
 Each $\beta\in U_\tau$ gives a translation surface $M_{\tau,\beta}$ built by gluing together the corresponding triangles in $\R^2$ along parallel edges, as well as a distinguished marking map, which we denote by $\varphi_{\tau,\beta}: (S,\Sigma)\to (M_{\tau,\beta},\Sigma)$, which is the unique map taking each triangle of the triangulation $\tau$ of $S$ to the corresponding triangle of the triangulation of $M_{\tau,\beta}$ and which is affine on each triangle (with respect to the Euclidean structure coming from $M$).
 Let $\til q_{\tau, \beta}$ denote the marked translation surface corresponding to the marking map $\varphi_{\tau, \beta} .$ Let